2 Install the Private AI Services Container

 Use the included steps to configure and install the container with best practices using bash scripts.

 The Oracle Private AI Services Container is AI infrastructure designed to run on-premises, and optionally in air-gapped environments.
-The container can create low latency, free vector embeddings in a secure manner within the privacy of your own realm.
+With the vector embedding service, the container can create low latency, free vector embeddings in a secure manner within the privacy of your own realm.
+Using the vector index service, the container securely offloads the computational costs of vector index creation to an NVIDIA GPU.

 The container uses TLS 1.3 and API Keys for security.
 A PKCS12 keystore is used by default, but JKS is also supported.
 The container can also work with Security Enhanced Linux (SELinux) in enforcing mode.